Architecture

 Overview

-The application is built on Panel (which wraps Bokeh server) and follows a clear separation between state management, UI callbacks, plotting, and data I/O.
+The app is built on Panel (which wraps Bokeh server) with separate modules for state, UI callbacks, plotting, and data I/O.

 app.py ──────── Layout, widget creation, callback wiring